 A perilymphatic fistula (PLF) (also known as a labyrinthine fistula) is a pathologic communication between the fluid-filled space of the inner ear and the air-filled space of the middle ear, most commonly occurring at either the round or oval window.

 Powers ratio is a measurement of the relationship of the foramen magnum to the atlas, used in the diagnosis of atlanto-occipital dissociation injuries.

 The ratio, AB/CD, is measured as the ratio of the distance in the median (midsagittal) plane between the:

 basion (A) and the posterior spinola...

-Raccoon sign is periorbital ecchymosis and is indicative of skull base fracture of anterior cranial fossa.
+Raccoon eyes sign is periorbital ecchymosis and is indicative of base of skull fracture of the anterior cranial fossa.

 The appearance of multiple, well-defined lytic lesions (punched out lesions) of various size scattered throughout the skull constitutes the raindrop skull appearance of multiple myeloma.
 This term is applied as an analogy to rain hitting a surface and splashing, where it leaves a random pattern ...

 Romana sign, also known as chagoma, refers to periorbital swelling, palpebral oedema and conjunctivitis seen 1-2 weeks following infection with Trypanosoma cruzi (causative agent in the Chagas disease).